rocher/mold/docs/reference-guide.md

     |  `t`  | Train-Case       | `Bytes-Per-Second` | `/cc/Ta/ra -`      |
     |  `T`  | TRAIN-CASE       | `BYTES-PER-SECOND` | `/cu/Ta/ra -`      |

+!!! example "Equivalences"

+    Some naming styles can be obtained by composing other predefined text filters.
+For example, `/ns` is the same as `/cl/Ta/ra _`.

 #### Paragraph formatting

 ???+ warning "Work in progress"

-    Paragraph formatting is in the features road map.
+    Paragraph formatting is in the road map.
 It will consist in two filters to manage paragraphs:

       1. Basic formatting to a given width
       2. Formatting to a given width adding a prefix at each line